arm-developer-tools/windowsperf/CONTRIBUTING.md

 To learn more about how to define code style settings per-project see article [Code style preferences](https://learn.microsoft.com/en-us/visualstudio/ide/code-styles-and-code-cleanup?view=vs-2022).

+# Creating Reliable Kernel-Mode Drivers

+You can read more about how to create reliable Windows Kernel Drivers, just follow these [guidelines](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/creating-reliable-kernel-mode-drivers).

 # Testing your changes

 You should test your code locally before you submit a patch.